Inclusion & Belonging Frequently Asked Questions

-This resource is hosted an updated by the Arvada Chamber’s Diversity, Equity, Inclusion + Belonging (DEI+B) KAPS Council.
-KAPS stands for Kick-Ass Problem Solvers and the business and community leaders on this council will work diligently to advance the Chamber’s DEI+B commitment.
+This resource is hosted an updated by the Arvada Chamber’s Inclusion & Belonging KAPS Council.
+KAPS stands for Kick-Ass Problem Solvers and the business and community leaders on this council will work diligently to advance the Chamber’s inclusion commitment.

 Belonging is at the heart of the Arvada Chamber’s core values and work to serve the Arvada business community.
 By creating an inclusive environment, the Chamber’s vision in this work is to empower new perspectives, solutions, and opportunities for our local economy and serve as a champion for advancing all businesses and employees in Arvada.

-Diversity, Equity and Inclusion + Belonging (DEI+B) is used to describe programs and policies that encourage representation and participation of diverse groups of people.
+Inclusion & Belonging (I&B) is used to describe programs and policies that encourage the representation and participation of diverse groups of people.
 This includes people of different genders, races and ethnicities, abilities and disabilities, religions, cultures, ages, and sexual orientations, as well as those with diverse backgrounds, experiences, skills and expertise.
 A recent study showed that organizations with inclusive cultures are six times more likely to be innovative and agile than those with non-inclusive cultures.

-Why is the Arvada Chamber focused on DEI+B work?
+Why is the Arvada Chamber focused on I&B work?

 Belonging is at the heart of the Arvada Chamber’s core values and its work to serve the Arvada business community.
 By creating an inclusive environment, the Chamber’s vision is to empower new perspectives, solutions, and opportunities for our local economy and serve as a champion for advancing all businesses and employees in Arvada.